Identification, Assessment and Provision

 This is generally characterised by the school requesting the further involvement of relevant external services (Educational Psychologist, Speech Therapy, Specialist Teachers, etc) in more detailed assessment and development of intervention programmes for a pupil.

 This level of intervention is for pupils with more complex and/or enduring difficulties and whose progress is considered insufficient, despite carefully planned interventions at the previous levels.
-We will seek extra provision beyond our own resources or an assessment for an Education, Health and Care Plan (EHCP), where there must be clear evidence that the appropriate intervention, as described above and in the Provision Guidance, has been put in place and reviewed at the previous levels of the graduated response.
+We will generally only seek extra provision beyond our own resources or an assessment for an Education, Health and Care Plan (EHCP), where when there is clear evidence that the appropriate intervention, as described above and in the Provision Guidance, has been put in place and reviewed at the previous levels of the graduated response.

 Based on the evidence the Local Authority can provide an EHCP, where the child receives additional adult support / funding within the school setting.